hacxk/readme-py/README.md

     return sum(numbers) / len(numbers)
 ```

-**Senior-level tip:** Write tests for edge cases and use property-based testing for more complex functions.
-Keep your documentation up-to-date and consider using type hints with tools like `mypy` for static type checking.
+🧠 **Learning Technique**: Active Recall - After writing a function, challenge yourself to write a test for it without looking at the example.
+This reinforces your understanding of both the function's behavior and testing principles.

-## Working with Data
+## 📊 Working with Data

 ### File I/O and Data Serialization